gut-puncture/Semantic-Gravity-RP/specification.md

 Data ingestion:

-1. Query ConceptNet edges via API for relations UsedFor, MadeOf, HasProperty.
+1. ConceptNet is expected to fail in this run.
+Skip API queries and use the GPT-5.2 fallback generation below as the primary source.
-2. Convert concept URIs:
+2. If ConceptNet unexpectedly works, you may query relations UsedFor, MadeOf, HasProperty, then:

    * take final segment after `/c/en/`
    * replace underscores with spaces